Three More Rain Barrels

 A Sinking Rain Barrel

 Our stand-alone barrel also needed attention.
-Four years ago when we placed the four cinder blocks on the soil next to the house, it didn't occur to us that red fire ants could cause a rain barrel to sink.
+Four years ago when we placed the four cinder blocks on the soil next to the house, it didn't occur to us that imported red fire ants could cause a rain barrel to sink.
 Not long ago, we noticed an ant mound developing adjacent to the cinder block base.
 Within a few weeks after we noticed the ants, the bottom cinder blocks holding the barrel were more than half buried.
 It wasn't that the mound was getting higher, but rather that the blocks were sinking into the ground.
 Since a full rain barrel weighs more than 400 lbs, you need a stable, solid base.
 The ants had undermined the soil with their tunnels, and the barrel began to sink.

 We used the water from this barrel exclusively for a few days, including a good soaking of shrubs that I've planted within the last year.
 When the barrel was empty, Dean dismantled the diverter (See Rain Barrels Revisited for details.) and removed the barrel and cinder blocks.